Balint0928/quartz/content/Core Rules/f_Combat/Dying.md

 ---
 When you are reduced to 0 HP, you gain the Dying condition, immediately fall Prone, and suffer a point of [[Exhaustion]].

 On your turn, you cannot take actions, bonus actions or reactions.
 You can only crawl.
 You can only take an Action, if you suffer two points of [[Exhaustion]], or one point for a Bonus Action.
+You gain three points for casting a spell regardless of its action type.

-Casting a spell of any level while downed also increases your AP by an amount that equals the spells level (1 for cantrips) + 1.
+Casting a spell of any level while downed also increases the amount of AP gained by 1.

 If you take damage while Downed, you also gain 1 point of Exhaustion, 2 if you suffer a critical hit.